 Judicial Nominations Committee

 The National LGBTQ+ Bar has a Judicial Nominations Committee, led by Eric Lesh (formerly Executive Director of LeGaL and the former head of Lambda Legal’s Fair Courts Initiative), staffed by LGBTQ+ Bar Board members and supported by LGBTQ+ Bar staff.
-This Committee conducts interviews of prospective judicial candidates to all levels of the bench requiring nomination to determine whether the Bar will write a letter of support to encourage or endorse such a nomination.
-To request an interview and letter of support, please send an email expressing your interest and the judicial position you are seeking, along with a current resume, to email@example.com.
+This Committee conducts interviews of prospective judicial candidates to all levels of the bench requiring nomination to determine whether the Bar will write a letter of support to encourage such a nomination.
+To request an interview and letter of support, please read about the committee’s process below and then send an email expressing your interest and the judicial position you are seeking, along with a current resume, to firstname.lastname@example.org.

 Nuts & Bolts Academy for Judicial Candidates